OutSystems Low-Code Platform Makes App Development Easy

-Traditionally, all organizations deployed the ‘waterfall’ approach where teams would define everything at the start of a project, then build it, then give it to customers.
+Traditionally, all organizations deployed the waterfall approach where teams would define everything at the start of a project, then build it, then give it to customers.

 The waterfall approach has pros and cons.
 It is meticulous: a lot of work goes into defining and scoping projects requirements, and a project manager oversees the entire process.
 But it also requires large teams and is slow: long lead times mean that business requirements or the competitive environment might have completely changed by the time the application is launched.

-Rapid Application Development was created to address some of the problems of waterfall development.
+Rapid application development was created to address some of the problems of waterfall development.
 It emphasizes rapid prototyping and the creation of a minimum viable product: this is then rapidly iterated to add features and functionality and address any issues.
 This approach gets software to market quickly, requires only small teams, and enables those using it to pivot quickly to respond to changing requirements.

 On the downside, RAD relies upon highly skilled and adaptable software developers who, as we’ve seen, are in short supply.
 Additionally, the small team size means it’s difficult to apply RAD to large projects.
 It also requires a lot of input from end-users.
 While this makes it ideal for software that is driven by the desire to create a great user interface, these customers may be hard to find or may not have the expertise to provide the necessary information.

-In many ways, RAD is the forerunner of the Agile development methodologies now used by more than 70% of companies.
 Like RAD, Agile is highly iterative, but rather than focus on complete applications, it concentrates on creating functional capabilities that can be aggregated together to fulfill business requirements.
 Agile is based on 12 principles, including simplicity, customer focus, and embracing changing circumstances.

 Low-code and no-code are software development approaches that enable the delivery of applications faster and with minimal hand-coding by providing a visual development environment.